qsimeon/qsimeon.github.io/_pages/about.md

 Non-academic Interests
 ======
 Outside of academia, I enjoy reading fiction and hiking.
-I also enjoy traveling when possible, with a keen interst in understanding different cultures.
+I also enjoy traveling when possible, with a keen interest in understanding different cultures.